ryanjcarroll/Data-Analysis-Portfolio/README.md

 # Project 2: [MLB Free Agent Contract Analysis](https://github.com/ryanjcarroll/MLB-Free-Agents-Data-Analysis)
 * Web scraped all MLB free agent contract signings (2006-2019) from tables on ESPN.com, using BeautifulSoup and JSON.
-* Used Pandas to clean the scraped data, ignoring certain types of low-value contracts such as retirements and minor league signings.
-Also converted the types of several scraped values.
+* Used Pandas to clean the scraped data, ignoring certain types of low-value data such as minor league signings and retirements.
+Also converted several scraped values from formatted strings to integers.
-* Generated visualizations of how contract sizes vary by player age and they year they were signed.
+* Generated visualizations of how contract sizes vary by player age and the year they were signed.

 ![Bar chart showing MLB contract values by player age](https://i.imgur.com/Jr0TDPW.png)